 Build your own pergola

-Building your own pergola sounds like a big challenge at first.
-But with a well-thought-out pergola kit and clear instructions, you can easily complete this DIY project.
+Building your own pergola may sound like a big challenge at first.
+However, with a well-thought-out pergola kit and clear instructions, you can easily complete this DIY project.

-Our PERGOLUX pergolas are designed so that they are delivered as a practical kit and can be easily assembled with the appropriate assembly instructions.
-In this guide, you will learn how to build your own pergola step by step, what challenges await you and what tools you need for it.
+Our PERGOLUX pergolas are designed to be delivered as a practical kit and can be easily assembled with the appropriate assembly instructions.
+In this guide, you’ll learn how to build your own pergola step by step, what challenges to expect, and what tools you need for the job.

 Before you start building your pergola, you should consider a few important points to ensure that the project goes smoothly:

-Decide where you want your pergola to be.
-Make sure that the ground is stable and that there is enough space to build the structure.
+Decide where you want your pergola in your backyard.
+Make sure the ground is stable and that there is enough space to build the structure.

-Think about which size best suits your garden or terrace.
-The choice of color should also harmonize with the style of your outdoor area.
+Think about which size best suits your backyard or patio.
+The color should also complement the style of your outdoor area.

-In some cases, a permit is required for a pergola.
-Check with your local authority in advance whether you need such a permit.
+In some cases, a permit is required for building a pergola.
+Check with your local authority in advance to see if you need a permit.

-Start with a stable foundation that forms the basis for the entire structure.
+Start with a stable foundation that forms the base for the entire structure.
 A point foundation made of precast concrete is particularly suitable because it is stable and durable.

 Before you start building, check that the pergola kit is complete.
-Lay out all the parts so that you have a good overview and can make sure that nothing is missing.
+Lay out all the parts so you have a good overview and can ensure nothing is missing.

-Start with the basic frame of the pergola.
-This is where the load-bearing elements such as the posts and cross braces are put together.
-Make sure that everything is straight and the connecting elements are firmly in place.
+Start by assembling the basic frame of the pergola.
+This is where the load-bearing elements, such as the posts and cross braces, are put together.
+Make sure everything is straight and the connecting elements are firmly in place.

-As soon as the base frame is in place, you can install the louvre roof.
-When installing your roof, precision is important so that the louvres can be opened and closed smoothly later.
+Once the base frame is in place, you can install the louvre roof.
+Precision is important when installing the roof to ensure that the louvres can be opened and closed smoothly later.

 • Hammer